 Facts about energy costs and Local Access Fees

-Examining Local Access Fees
+Reviewing Local Access Fees (LAF) in Calgary

 What are Local Access Fees?